 Listed below are frequently asked questions about ArcGIS Velocity.
-If you encounter an issue when working with Velocity, refer to Troubleshoot for recommended solutions.
+If you encounter an issue when working with Velocity, refer to the troubleshooting page for recommended solutions.

-Velocity includes an application that allows users to create the following:
+Velocity includes an app that allows users to create the following:

 - Feeds—Real-time data ingestion and visualization